Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 • a pinch chili powder

-• mint leaves finely chopped
+• fresh mint leaves (finely chopped)

 • ¼ tsp ground cumin